SSI Benefits Explained

 SSI provides money to provide clothing, food and shelter.
 Your SSI benefits can fluctuate from month to month, based on changes in your life.
 For example, if you work part-time, that income will be counted.
 If you move in with someone, that person’s income will be counted as your income.
 SSI recipients are also eligible for Medicaid.How Do I Apply for Supplemental Security Income?

 The Lawyers of Brown & Roberto are serious lawyers, who know how to win.
 With our contingency fee arrangement, you pay no attorney fees unless we recover compensation for you.
 Our office is conveniently located in Knoxville with plenty of free parking available.
-Call (865) 691-2777 to set up an initial consultation to discuss your SSI benefits case, or use the convenient contact form below.
+Give us a call at (865) 691-2777 or contact us through our website Brown & Roberto, PLLC to set up an initial consultation to discuss your SSI benefits case, or use the convenient contact form below.